-Orion ED80 Review – It’s Awesome!?
+Orion ED80 Telescope Review (Now Discontinued)

 Overview Of Orion’s ED80

 The ED80 uses a relatively simple apochromatic doublet design, with an FPL-53 lens element.
 This design is pretty much the gold standard for most inexpensive ED doublets.
-Pricier scopes will either use fluorite in place of the FPL-53, or add an additional lens element – either provide better color correction and the latter can improve edge-of-field aberration control, which is crucial for astrophotography.
+Pricier scopes will either use fluorite in place of the FPL-53, or add an additional lens element – either provide better colour correction, and the latter can improve edge-of-field aberration control, which is crucial for astrophotography.
 But the ED80’s design does just fine, and there’s not much chromatic aberration.

 Orion ED80 Optical tube assembly

 Many beginners pick smaller, faster ED doublets than the ED80 for astrophotography as well as visual use.
 I think this is a mistake.
-The ED80’s slower focal ratio of f/7.5 may not make it quite as suitable for wide-field views or imaging, but at the same time it has much sharper high-power images, doesn’t need super-short focal length eyepieces or a Barlow for high magnification use, and the reduced chromatic aberration means less bloat on your stars in images – additionally, the longer focal length allows you to do a little better imaging small objects like globular clusters and galaxies (though they’re still not ideal targets for a small refractor).
+The ED80’s slower focal ratio of f/7.5 may not make it quite as suitable for wide-field views or imaging, but at the same time it has much sharper high-power images, doesn’t need super-short focal length eyepieces or a Barlow for high magnification use, and the reduced chromatic aberration means less bloat on your stars in images.
+Additionally, the longer focal length allows you to do a little better imaging small objects like globular clusters and galaxies (though they’re still not ideal targets for a small refractor).

 The only critique I have of the scope itself is that the lens cell is not collimatable – not a huge concern, but annoying nonetheless.
-Some people suggest collimating it at the focuser but this can be risky for whatever gear you have attached to the focuser if you unscrew one of the three screws too far, and it’s more time-consuming.
+Some people suggest collimating it at the focuser, but this can be risky for whatever gear you have attached to the focuser if you unscrew one of the three screws too far, and it’s more time-consuming.

 Astrophotography